All Episodes

 Well, you know what?

-I looking the other day.
+I look in the other day.

 There is another wage gap.

-It is a huge wage gap.
+Well, yeah, well, yeah, it is a huge wage gap.

-The gap between the earnings of the average Hollywood movie star and the average movie goer is the widest it has ever been.
+The gap between the earnings of the average Hollywood movie star and the average moviegoer is the widest it has ever been.

 Hollywood actors and actresses, their average pay is so far above the average income of a movie goer.